Struggling to find interesting blog post ideas for your blog?

 #14 Show log files of intense conversations – Who doesn’t like to read log-files that are somewhat offensive?

 #15 Write a short story – No previous experience with writing fiction?
-Publish your short story (about 200 – 500 words), and ask your followers for feedback.
+Publish your short story (about 200 – 500 words) as a unique blog idea, and ask your followers for feedback.

 #16 Sing a song – Great artists and singers are not born overnight.
 First, they’ll have to discover their talent.
-Find your new hobby or passion in music.
+Find your new hobby or passion in music and turn it into a wonderful blog post idea.

 #17 Create a list of something – People are lazy.
 They don’t want to waste time on searching and gathering information.
-That’s the reason why lists are popular.
+That’s the reason why lists are popular blog topics.
 Create a TOP10, or better yet, a TOP100 list.
 Lists of movies, books, influential people, or any other topic can easily generate buzz.

-#18 Write down all the thoughts you had in mind today – This is pretty mindf*#?, but if you are bored, then you can try this method as well.
+#18 Write down all the thoughts you had in mind today – This is pretty mindf*#?, but if you are bored, then you can try this method as well for another blog content idea.

 #19 Share your goals/dreams publicly – Write down all your goals for the current year or dreams where you want to be in 5 years time.
-It gives nice pressure and motivation to achieve the goals, and it will excite your loyal followers.
+It gives nice pressure and motivation to achieve the goals, and it will excite your loyal followers, and make good blog ideas too!

 #20 Make a link carnival and ask others to join – All sorts of link carnivals and linky parties are becoming very popular.